top of page

 How Many Guests Can Attend?

-As of February 2025, the couple is allowed to bring up to 4 guests (including their witness and photographer).
+As of July 2025, the couple is allowed to bring up to 4 guestsĀ (including their witness and photographer).

 Can I Bring My Own Officiant?

 Yes!
-You can skip the City Hall ceremony and have your own licensed officiant marry you anywhere in NYC.
+You can skip the City Hall ceremony and have your own licensed officiantĀ marry you anywhere in NYC.
 They must sign and file the marriage certificate afterward.

 Can We Say Our Own Vows?